Margaret Landis: Personal life

 Landis married film director Bertram Bracken on April 5, 1919, and they divorced in 1924.
 She married James Hamilton Couper, a World War I veteran who came from a prominent Georgia Coast family, in 1930.
+Landis had a stroke in 1969, and died in 1981, at the age of 89, in Alameda, California.
+Her grave is with her second husband's, at the Fort Rosecrans National Cemetery.